ZigzagAwaka/PremiumScraps/zigzag.premiumscraps/README.md

 These items could be cute, funny or stylish but in any case they all have been cleaned to have no impact on performance.

-Compatible with v50 of Lethal Company thanks to [LethalLib](https://thunderstore.io/c/lethal-company/p/Evaisa/LethalLib/).
+Compatible with v50 of Lethal Company.

 ![Preview](https://raw.githubusercontent.com/ZigzagAwaka/PremiumScraps/main/Images/premiumscraps-preview6.PNG)